Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

 is Cartesian, where $p$ denotes the projection onto the first factor.
 For any algebraic representation $E \in \Rep(G)$ we then get an associated vector bundle $\scrE = \scrG \times^G E$ by the usual contracted product.
 This gives a $\bbC$-linear exact tensor functor

 to the category of coherent sheaves with the property that $\Phi(E)$ is a locally free sheaf of rank $\dim(E)$ for all $E\in \Rep(G)$.
-Conversely it has been shown by Nori in~\cite[sect.~2]{NoriRepresentations} that any $\bbC$-linear exact tensor functor $\Phi: \Rep(G) \rightarrow \Mcoh(\scrO_U)$ with this latter property arises from a principal bundle in the above way and that up to isomorphism the bundle is determined uniquely by the functor.
-In the next section we will apply this to the group $G = G(\scrM)$ attached to a module $\scrM \in \Mhol(\scrD_A)$, with $\Phi$ defined in terms of the Fourier-Mukai transform.
+Conversely Nori has shown in~\cite[sect.~2]{NoriRepresentations} that any $\bbC$-linear exact tensor functor $\Phi: \Rep(G) \rightarrow \Mcoh(\scrO_U)$ with this latter property arises from a principal bundle in the above way and that up to isomorphism the bundle is uniquely determined by the functor.
+In the next section we will apply this to $G = G(\scrM)$ for $\scrM \in \Mhol(\scrD_A)$, with $\Phi$ defined via the Fourier-Mukai transform.

 We say that an algebraic vector bundle has a {\em reduction} to a principal bundle~$\scrG$ if it lies in the essential image of the functor $\Phi_\scrG$.
 Any vector bundle of rank $n$ has a reduction to a principal bundle with structure group~$\Gl_n(\bbC)$, but usually also many smaller ones.
 A reduction of a given vector bundle to a principal bundle~$\scrH$ is called a~{\em natural reduction} if \begin{itemize} \item the structure group $H$ of the principal bundle $\scrH$ is reductive, and \item for any other reduction of the given vector bundle to a principal bundle~$\scrG$ with a reductive structure group $G$ there exists an embedding $\iota: H\hookrightarrow G$ such that the following diagram commutes: